 The gum tissue comes up higher on the last teeth, including the wisdom teeth, because of the natural curvature of the jaw.
 The curvature of the jaw and higher gums can contribute to food getting caught and lodged between the gums and the teeth.

-6. Use electric toothbrush gently along gumline
+6. Use an electric toothbrush gently along the gum line

 Using an electric toothbrush correctly is so important to prevent toothbrush abrasion of the gum tissue and the tooth structure.
 I often go over this with my patients because so many people are unaware of the proper technique (I know I wasn’t until I went into dental hygiene school)!

-You will want to place the bristles at a 45-degree angle along the gum line, so the bristles cover half the gums and half the tooth.
+You will want to place the bristles at a 45-degree angle along the gum line so the bristles cover half the gums and half the tooth.

 Make sure you change your brush head every three months because it is 90% less effective at the 3-month mark than when you first put it on!
-A new brush head’s bristles will be at the proper angle for them to bend and contour under the gumline, reaching further to hopefully get that popcorn out!
+A new brush head’s bristles will be at the proper angle for them to bend and contour under the gum line, reaching further to hopefully get that popcorn out!

 The vibrations/oscillations of an electric toothbrush can loosen the popcorn under the gums because sometimes it can be suctioned to the side of the tooth, making removal very difficult!